 What is Hemlock Mulch?

-Hemlock is a hardwood tree used for many industrial purposes.
+Hemlock is a softwood tree used for many industrial purposes.
 Its bark has a rich, red to orange or burgundy color, which accents plants in the garden and creates contrast among all the green growing things.
 It is an organic mulch that may be finely ground or in larger more emphatic chunks.

-Organic mulches aid in water retention, keep weeds down, beautify the landscape and gradually compost into the soil, releasing nutrients and improving porosity and tilth.
+Organic mulches aid in water retention, keep weeds down, beautify the landscape, and gradually compost into the soil, releasing nutrients and improving porosity and tilth.
 Prized for the deep colors, using hemlock mulch also adds its tones to the vibrant hues of the diverse garden.
 The depth of the color depends upon what part of the tree the mulch comes from and the length of the aging process.

 Is Hemlock Mulch Safe to Use?

-Poison hemlock is a bushy plant that grows wild along roadsides, in fields and in forests.
+Poison hemlock is a bushy plant that grows wild along roadsides, in fields, and in forests.
 It has a speckled purple stem and large deeply divided leaves, with a decidedly herbaceous texture.
 The plant is very toxic and even a small amount ingested by a pet or small child can make them very sick or even cause death.
-Consumers that wonder “is hemlock mulch safe to use,” are usually mistaking the poison hemlock for the conifer hemlock, which is not toxic.
+Consumers that wonder “is hemlock mulch safe to use?” are usually mistaking the poison hemlock for the conifer hemlock, which is not toxic.

 Using hemlock mulch around ornamental plants and trees is a healthy and attractive soil amendment.
 But can you use hemlock mulch in a vegetable garden?
-Hemlock mulch on veggies will not harm the food, but the thick pieces compost more slowly than other soil amendments and actually reduce the available nitrogen in soil as it breaks down.
+Hemlock mulch on veggies will not harm the food, but the thick pieces compost more slowly than other soil amendments and actually reduces the available nitrogen in soil as it breaks down.

-A better choice would be manure, nut hulls, grass clippings or even straw, all of which will break down and add nutrients to the soil more quickly.
+A better choice would be manure, nut hulls, grass clippings, or even straw, all of which will break down and add nutrients to the soil more quickly.
 If you are in a pinch, however, you can certainly use hemlock mulch on veggies without fear of it tainting your produce.